williamzhang73/c0124-code-solutions/react-state/react-state-quiz-notes.md

-- What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory)) only call hook at top level only call hooks from react functions
+- What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory)) only call hook at top level only call hooks from react component or another hooks start with use

 - What is the purpose of state in React?
   To maintain and track the information of the component's situation and data,that may changed by user action

 1. persist data
-2. re-render
+2. schedule re-render in task queue

 - Why can't we just maintain state in a local variable? local variables do not trigger re-render actions.